Mental Health Career Paths: Counseling vs Therapy vs Psychology

 What is the role of clinical social workers?

-Licensed clinical social workers help individuals, families, and groups increase their capacity in social functioning and advocate for conditions in society that support their communities.
-LCSW helps individuals address their own needs through psychosocial services and advocacy.
+Licensed clinical social workers help individuals, families, and groups increase their capacity for social functioning and advocate for societal conditions that support their communities.
+LCSWs help individuals address their own needs through psychosocial services and advocacy.

 Where do clinical social workers work?